Shower: Drainage

 A shower may be equipped with a second emergency drain outside of the shower in case of overflow.
 An emergency overflow drain is required in Australia and some European countries.

 Shower head

 A shower head is a perforated nozzle that distributes water over solid angle a focal point of use, generally overhead the bather.
-A shower uses less water than a full immersion in a bath.
+A shower uses less water than a complete immersion in a bath.
 Some shower heads can be adjusted to spray different patterns of water, such as massage, gentle spray, strong spray, and intermittent pulse or combination modes.

-Hard water may result in calcium and magnesium deposits clogging the head, reducing the flow and changing the spray pattern.
-For descaling, various acidic chemicals or brushes can be used or some heads have rubber-like jets that can be manually descaled.
-A homemade remedy is to immerse it in a solution of water and vinegar for a while, since the vinegar is able to dissolve limescale.
+Hard water may result in calcium and magnesium deposits clogging the head, reducing the flow, and changing the spray pattern.
+For descaling, various acidic chemicals or brushes can be used, or some heads have rubber-like jets that can be manually descaled.
+A homemade remedy is to immerse it in a solution of water and vinegar for a while, since the vinegar can dissolve limescale.